brentgroves/repsys/a_status/current_tasks.md

 Lucas Tuma, IT Administrator, Strakonice
 Aleksandar Gavrilov, IT Administrator, Skopje

+## July 18

+- LXD Cluster
+- Storage cluster
+  - self healing
+- Power BI Pro and Microsoft Fabric
+  - Workspace and apps
+  - Can publish and share

 ## Links

 - The **[Fabric Analyst in a Day (FAIAD)](https://aka.ms/LearnFAIAD)**